siyu-lin/biophotonics_server_doc/README.md

 1. Preview and confirm no errors locally.
 2. Push to the GitHub repository.
 3. Website will be compiled and deployed automatically at [https://app.readthedocs.org/projects/biophotonics-server-doc/](app.readthedocs.org/projects/biophotonics-server-doc/).
-4. Confirm no erros on deployment.
+4. Confirm no errors on deployment.